anorangesky/wonderlust/README.md

       - yourAttractionsView.css
   - images/ contains images used as the logo and/or placeholders
   -  redux/ contains redux specific content
+     - slices/
+        - currentPositionSlice.js
+        - userState.js
      -  Reducer.js - Reducers and action creators
      -  stateToProps.js - Functions for connecting redux to props
      -  Store.js - Redux store
    - services/ contains Firebase and Wikimedia specific code
      - Firebase.js - Code for app configuration and init, user authentication including providers
      - wikiSource.js - Code for API calls and fetching article data
+     - geocoding.js - Code for API calls to OpenCage for geocoding
+   - utilities/
+     - debounce.js - Does exactly what it says on the tin
    - views/ contains the different views of Wonderlust
      - authViews/ contains components relevant for authorization
        - AuthView.js - Shows the login and signup forms